Sweden-Mayhem/site/content/minecraft/help.md

 ## Visualizing Claims

-Equip a [**Stick**](https://minecraft.wiki/w/Stick) to view claim boundaries.
+There are two ways to visualize claim boundaries.
+While standing inside your claim, equip a [**Stick**](https://minecraft.wiki/w/Stick), then:

+- **Single Claim**: Right-click a claimed block with a Stick
+- **Nearby Claims**: While crouching, right-click any block

 - **Gold** outlines indicate player-owned claims
 - **Red** outlines indicate protected areas you cannot modify

-There are two ways to visualize claims:

-- **Single Claim**: Right-click a claimed block with a Stick
-- **Nearby Claims**: While crouching, right-click any block
+The boundaries will automatically hide after a while.

-To hide the outlines early, right-click any unclaimed block.
+To hide the outlines early, right-click any unclaimed block with your [**Stick**](https://minecraft.wiki/w/Stick).

 ## Trust and Permissions

 You can allow other players to access or build in your claim.
-While standing inside your claim, use:
+While standing inside your claim, use one of the following commands:

 - `/trustlist` — Lists players with permissions
 - `/trust <player>` — Full build/edit/container access (be careful!)